Battle of Mikatagahara: Background

+In 1571, Aoyama Tadamon, vassal of Ieyasu and leader of the Aoyama clan, resisted the Takeda when they launched their invasion of Mikawa via Asuke Castle.
+Tadamon managed to thwart their early incursion by constructing a series of palisades.
+He also later repulsed the Takeda at Shinpukuji, to the north of Dōdo Castle of Mikawa.
+However, Tadamon was killed in a battle by a gunshot.
+He was succeeded by his son, Aoyama Tadanari.

 In October 1572, after having concluded alliances with his rivals to the east (the Later Hōjō clan of Odawara and the Satomi clan of Awa), and after waiting for the snow to close off the northern mountain passes against his northern rival, Uesugi Kenshin, Takeda Shingen led an army of 30,000 men south from his capital of Kōfu into Tōtōmi Province, while Yamagata Masakage led a second force of 5,000 men into eastern Mikawa Province.
 They quickly captured Yoshida Castle and Futamata Castle.

 Shingen was opposed by Tokugawa Ieyasu, based at Hamamatsu Castle with 8,000 men, plus an additional 3,000 reinforcements received from his ally, Oda Nobunaga.
-However, Takeda's intent was not to attack Ieyasu nor to seize Hamamatsu; rather, he wished to avoid conflict if possible to save his forces to destroy Nobunaga and to march on Kyoto.
+However, Shingen's intent was not to attack Ieyasu nor to seize Hamamatsu; rather, he wished to avoid conflict if possible to save his forces for attacking Nobunaga and marching on Kyoto.
+In the same month, Ieyasu sent Naitō Nobunari, Honda Tadakatsu, and Ōkubo Tadasuke, to lead the vanguard, where they met Takeda forces led by Yamagata Masakage and Baba Nobuharu at the Battle of Hitokotosaka.
+At the end of this battle, Tadakatsu and Nobunari fought well, as both of them managed to break through the encirclement attempts by the Takeda forces and escape safely with the Tokugawa forces.

-Against the advice provided by Sakuma Nobumori and Takigawa Kazumasu, who had been sent by Nobunaga, and by his own generals, Matsudaira Koretada (Fukōzu) and Ishikawa Kazumasa, Ieyasu refused to allow the Takeda to pass through his territory unhindered, and drew up his forces on a high plain called Mikatagahara, at the time located just north of Hamamatsu.
+Against the advice provided by Sakuma Nobumori and Takigawa Kazumasu, who had been sent by Nobunaga, and by his own generals, Matsudaira Koretada and Ishikawa Kazumasa, Ieyasu refused to allow the Takeda to pass through his territory unhindered, and drew up his forces on a high plain called Mikatagahara, at the time located just north of Hamamatsu.

-According to the Kōyō Gunkan, the contemporary Takeda military history, Shingen outnumbered Ieyasu three-to-one, and organized his men in the gyorin (魚鱗, fish-scale) formation, enticing his opponent to attack.
+According to the Kōyō Gunkan, a record of the Takeda family's military exploits, Shingen outnumbered Ieyasu three-to-one, and organized his men into the gyorin (魚鱗, fish-scale) formation, enticing his opponent to attack.
 Oyamada Nobushige was in Shingen's vanguard, followed by Naitō Masatoyo and Yamagata Masakage.
 The third line was commanded by Katsuyori and Obata Masamori, while Baba Nobuharu was in the fourth.

 Opposing him, Ieyasu had gathered his available forces and arrayed them in a line.

+Historian Kawai Atsushi viewed that Ieyasu's decision to meet the far superior Takeda army was not a gamble, but rather a necessity due to the pressure to maintain respect from the highly aggressive and proud Mikawa samurai clans.
+Atsushi argued that if Ieyasu had refused to fight the invading Takeda, it would have caused him to lose respect among Mikawa samurai and weakened his control of the province.